Best Paid Substack Newsletters 2026 (Top 15 by Revenue)

 Which Paid Substacks Deliver the Most Value for Business & Product Managers?

 Lenny's Newsletter is the single highest-value paid Substack for product and business professionals, generating over $2 million per year from 18,000+ paying subscribers, according to Growth In Reverse's 2026 breakdown.
 For finance-adjacent strategy, The Diff ($20/mo) and The Profile ($10/mo) round out the top three.
-Business and product rank among Substack's highest-earning categories.
+Business and product rank among Substack's highest-earning categories — and unlike politics or tech, the overlap between these three is lower, so a paid-Substack reader can hold all three with less duplicate coverage.

 Lenny's Newsletter — Lenny Rachitsky